 Although a miscarriage can happen at any time, at age 22 this woman was at lower risk for miscarriage.
-In addition, since her pregnancy had passed 16 weeks the statistical odds of a miscarriage had dropped to about 5%.
+In addition, since her pregnancy went beyond 16 weeks the statistical odds of a miscarriage had dropped to about 5%.

 At 5:05 PM the mother was evaluated in the ER.
 The fetal heart rate was measured within a normal range at 140.
 At 6:20 PM a physician’s assistant, David Barsky, conducted a pelvic exam.
-He observed a small amount of “red substance liquid” and the patient’s discomfort.
+He observed a small amount of “red substance liquid.”

-By 7:35 PM an ER physician, Steven Reichel. had conducted a pelvic examination.
+About an hour later, by 7:35 PM, ER physician Steven Reichel. had completed a pelvic examination.

 Lompoc Doctor Caused Miscarriage

-However, without consulting the patient’s obstetrician and without explaining to the patient precisely what he was about to do, the Lompoc doctor caused miscarriage while reportedly using forceps.
+However, without consulting the patient’s obstetrician and without explaining to the patient precisely what he was about to do, it was claimed that Dr. Reichel caused miscarriage while reportedly using forceps.

 According to the lawsuit, Dr. Reichel triggered the miscarriage by rupturing the patient’s sac.
 Fluids gushed out as the sac broke.
-Though the Lompoc doctor caused a miscarriage, the fetus did not emerge.
+Even though a miscarriage occurred, the fetus did not emerge.

 Dr. Reichel Tells Patient To Go Home:

-The complaint states the doctor told the woman that her membranes had ruptured and she should go home.
-The complaint also states that Dr. Reichel told her that when the fetus comes out “she could flush it down the toilet.”
+The complaint states the Dr. Reichel told the woman that her membranes had ruptured and she should go home.
+The complaint states Dr. Reichel told her when the fetus comes out “she could flush it down the toilet.”

-After Fetus Emerges At Home Patient Calls Lompoc ER:
+After Fetus Emerged At Home Patient Calls Lompoc ER:

-After the mother returned to her home, the fetus emerged but remained attached to the umbilical cord.
+After the mother returned to her home, the fetus did emerge, but remained attached to the umbilical cord.
 The patient phoned the Lompoc ER and spoke to the physician’s assistant, Mr. Barsky.
 He told her to try to pull on the umbilical cord to deliver the placenta.
-The patient followed the instructions but was unsuccessful Under obvious stress, she wrapped the fetus in a plastic bag, put a towel between her legs and returned to the ER.
-The mother was admitted to the hospital and a physician delivered the placenta.
+The patient followed the physician’s assistant’s instructions, but was unsuccessful Under a high degree of stress, she wrapped the fetus in a plastic bag, put a towel between her legs and returned to the ER.
+The mother was admitted to the hospital and another physician delivered the placenta.

-According to the complaint, a pathological examination of the fetus revealed that there was no evidence of major abnormality at 18 weeks gestation.
+According to the complaint, a pathological examination of the fetus revealed there was no evidence of any major abnormality at 18 weeks gestation.

 The trial began on November 7, 2016, in Santa Maria before the Hon.
 James F. Rigali.
 The jury was assigned the task of determining whether or not Dr. Reichel was negligent in his diagnosis and treatment of the patient.